14 Mar 2024

 username should be a valid user on the remote system and hostname is DNS-recognizable or an IP address so that ssh can contact the remote system and request for connection.

-This uses the private key on the local system and public key on the remote system and verifies these are valid pairs.
+remote system and verifies these are valid pairs.
 It allows login if and only if key pair is valid and spawns a shell (type depends on the configuration for the user on the remote system) for your use.
 You can use the remote system as you are using the local system.

 If the private key is not added to the key agent: